TrackerJack/TrackerJack/docs/source/extras.rst

 Fexible workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-One important feature that was part of TrackerJack's design from the start is the ability, to track and export from After Effects, import and work in Blender, then decide that more tracker points or solids are needed and be able to go back to After Effects, create more layers and update the existing Blender scene without having to start over.
+One important feature that was part of TrackerJack's design from the start is the ability, to track and export from After Effects, import and work in Blender.
+Then if you decide that more tracker points or solids are needed to be able to go back to After Effects, create more layers and update the existing Blender scene without having to start over.

 Animated Layers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^